JupiterPi/thyme/README.md

 **Windows:** Download the latest installer from the [release page](https://github.com/JupiterPi/thyme/releases/latest).

-**Other platforms:** As of now, you'll have to build from source: `git clone https://github.com/JupiterPi/thyme && cd themy && npm i && npm run build`
+**Other platforms:** As of now, you'll have to build from source: `git clone https://github.com/JupiterPi/thyme && cd thyme && npm i && npm run build`

 ## Features